 Celebration, joy, harmony, relaxation, homecoming

-The Three of Staves shows a man in red and green robes standing on a cliff with his back turned.
-Three wands stand firmly planted in the ground, reflecting his commitment to his plans.
-He has left the comfort of his home and is in a vast open space, looking out over a desert onto a distant range of mountains.
+The Three of Staves shows a man in red robes standing on a cliff with his back turned.
+Two wands stand firmly planted in the ground, and one in his hand, reflecting his commitment to his plans.
+He has left the comfort of his home and is in a vast open space, looking out over a broad desert with seemingly little to offer.
 From his high vantage point, he can see all that lies ahead, including any upcoming challenges and opportunities.

 Three of Wands